ANIMAL BITES OVERVIEW

 After being bitten by an animal or human, it is important to quickly and carefully clean the wound thoroughly with soap and a large amount of water; this can help to prevent infection.
 If there is bleeding, a clean towel or gauze should be pressed to the wound to slow or stop the bleeding.

 Do I need treatment? — Adults or children who have been bitten by an animal or human should see a healthcare provider if:

 - An animal bite has broken through the skin and bleeding does not stop after applying pressure for 15 minutes

 - A bone may be broken, or if there is other serious injury

-- A bite victim has diabetes, liver disease, cancer, HIV-infection, or takes a medication that could weaken the immune system.
+- A bite victim has diabetes, liver disease, cancer, HIV-infection, or takes a medication that could weaken the immune system

 People who do not meet the above criteria should watch their wound carefully for signs of infection (eg, worsening pain, redness, or warmth, fever, or pus-like discharge); if the bite is near a joint, the person should monitor for pain, swelling, and joint movement.
 Anyone whose wound appears to be worsening rather than improving should seek medical care.
 It is not necessary to be evaluated after a cat scratch from a house pet unless there are signs or symptoms of infection (worsening pain, warmth or redness, pus-like discharge, or fever).
-If the scratch originates from an unknown cat from the outdoors which attacked without provocation, medical advice should be sought regarding rabies risk.
+If the scratch originates from an unknown cat from the outdoors that attacked without provocation, medical advice should be sought regarding rabies risk.
 (See "Patient information: Rabies (Beyond the Basics)".)